huggingface/blog/daily-papers.md

 This feature fosters interaction, bringing together researchers from the whole community.
 Everyone, from beginners to experts, can contribute their ideas, making the global AI community even more connected and inclusive.

-Whether to ask clarifying questions or share constructive feedback, it opens the door to meaningful dialogue and can even spark new ideas or collaborations.
+Whether to ask clarification questions or share constructive feedback, it opens the door to meaningful dialogue and can even spark new ideas or collaborations.

 ## 🔗 All You Need in One Page